Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-\begin{theorem}[Fundamental Theorem of Subtypes] Every syntactically well-typed subtype relation is semantically well-typed, \ie, if $\G[\flt] \ts \ty[p_1]{T_1} <: \ty[p_2]{T_2}$, then $\G[\flt] \models \ty[p_1]{T_1} <: \ty[p_2]{T_2}$ \end{theorem} The definition of semantic typing for the \Xsub{}-calculus follows what is defined for the \X{}-calculus in \figref{fig:unary_base} (bottom).
-We have proved the compatibility lemmas, fundamental theorem and adequacy for the \Xsub{}-calculus.
+We have proved the compatibility lemmas, fundamental theorem and adequacy for \Xsub{}.
 The fundamental theorem follows immediately from the compatibility lemmas, and adequacy and semantic type safety follow from the fundamental theorem and the definition of semantic term interpretation.